A holistic approach to bridge the gap between microsecond computer simulations and millisecond biological events

 Challenges in Computational Investigation

 Computational investigation of such ms-events is thwarted by our difficulty—and often impossibility—to identify and sample efficiently the relevant degrees of freedom at play.
-Additionally, there is a current limitation of all-atom molecular dynamics to the microsecond (μs) timescale on common computer architectures.
+Additionally, there is the current limitation of all-atom molecular dynamics to the microsecond (μs) timescale on common computer architectures.

 Proposed Approach